Residential colleges of Rice University: Magisters and Resident Associates

-Each of the residential colleges at Rice has two College Magisters, a faculty member and his or her spouse.
+Each of the residential colleges at Rice has a College Magister, a tenured faculty member and their spouse/family.
 The Magisters reside in a home adjacent to the college, and help cultivate a variety of cultural and intellectual interests among the students, as well as support an effective system of self-government.
 They administer the college and serve as liaisons between the students of the college and Rice.

 Resident Associates (RAs) are Rice faculty or staff members who reside on campus with students.
 While each college has many associates, the RAs are selected to live on campus at the college to interact more extensively with the students.
-They live in apartment suites at the colleges, regularly attend meals with students, and are generally active members of student life.
+They live in apartment suites in the college dormitories, regularly attend meals with students, and are generally active members of student life.
 McMurtry College and Duncan College, due to their population size, also have Head Resident Fellows, who are meant to ease communication between RAs, the Magisters, and the students.

-Two of the longest-serving resident associates in Rice history are Dr. Gilbert Cuthbertson, professor of political science and resident associate at Will Rice College, and Dr. Bill Wilson, professor of electrical engineering and resident associate at Wiess College.
+Two of the longest-serving resident associates in Rice history are Dr. Gilbert Cuthbertson, professor of political science and resident associate at Will Rice College, and William L. Wilson, professor of electrical engineering and resident associate at Wiess College.

 Governance

 Each college is in charge of an annual budget in excess of $50,000 and elects a government from its students to administer the college and the budget.
 The college governments can exert control over everything from event organization to upgrades to the college facilities.
 Governing documents for many of the colleges can be found online.
 Singular student presidents and chief justices are university mandated features of each college's government.
-Additional members vary per college, but typically include Treasurer, Secretary, and a plurality of representatives from each class.
-The executive officers, such as the President, Treasurer, and Secretary, form the Executive council, and the representatives combine with the council to form the college government, known by names such as Cabinet or Parliament, depending on the college.
+Additional members vary per college, but typically include Vice President(s), Treasurer, Secretary, and a plurality of representatives from each class.
+The executive officers, such as the President, Treasurer, and Secretary, form the Executive Council, and the representatives combine with the council to form the college government, known by names such as Cabinet or Parliament, depending on the college.
 These councils meet weekly to dispense with business related to the organizational and social functioning of the college.
 The meetings are akin to town hall meetings and typically include refreshments; they also serve as a forum for members of the various clubs, theater groups, and intramural sporting clubs to announce and advertise upcoming events.
-In addition, each college elects and sends one senator to represent the college at the Student Association.
+In addition, each college elects and sends one senator to represent the college at the Student Association Senate.